pkzhenxi/learngit/readme.txt

 Git is a free software distributed under the GPL
 Git has a mutable index called stage
 Git tracks changes
-Creating a branch is quick and simple
+Creating a branch is quick And simple